22 Diy Tent Glamping Ideas to Make Your Next Camping Trip Unforgettable

 What I love about foam pads is their mix of lightness and durability.
 We can roll them up, strap them outside our packs, and not stress if they get a little dirty.

 If you’re curious about how foam options compare to other styles, REI has a helpful guide on types of sleeping pads and their pros and cons.
-Let’s not overlook these classic pads—they might just become our new comfort secret for tent glamping.
+Let’s not overlook these classic pads; they just might become our new comfort secret for tent glamping.

 8) Set up a tarp or canopy above your tent to create a shaded outdoor lounge.